lennyRBLX/readwrite-kernel-stable/README.md

 # readwrite-kernel-stable
+update: added search process modules into the driver

 a more stable &amp; secure read/write virtual memory for kernel mode drivers

 intended to be called using Kernel Function hooks, but could be fitted to be used with IOCTL's